 VERNER, Karl Adolph.
 Aarhus 7.3.1846 — Copenhagen 5.11.1896.
 Danish Linguist and Phonetician.
 Professor in Copenhagen.
 Son of a German artisan and his Danish wife.
-Studied Classics, Germanic and Slavic languages, also Sanskrit under Westergaard.
+Studied Classics, Germanic and Slavic languagesat Copenhagen, also Sanskrit under Westergaard.
 Mag.
 1873.
+Further studies at St.Petersburg and Moscow in 1871-75.
 Librarian at Halle University in 1876-82.
 From 1882 Docent and 1888 eo.
 Professor of Slavic at Copenhagen.
 He had often health problems and died early in paralysis.
+Unmarried.

-In comparative linguistics his name is well known because of the “Verner’s Law’, found by him.
-He was a younger friend of Thomsen, who made him to publish it.
+In comparative linguistics his name is well known because of the “Verner’s Law’about the role of IE accent in the development of Germanic consonants, found by him.
+He was a younger friend of Thomsen, who made him to publish it in 1877.
+He was reticent character, who avoided society and remained reluctant to publish his ideas.
+Nevertheless, in Germany he eagerly participated the weekly “kneipabend” of the Neogrammarians (who then were young grammarians, indeed).
 Hon.
 Ph.D.
 1887 Heidelberg.

 Publications: “Eine Ausnahme der ersten Lautverschiebung”, KZ 23, 1877, 97-130; “Zur Ablautsfrage”, KZ 23, 1877, 131-138.